leo-brewin/riemann-normal-coords/README.md

 form the top directory.
 This will run Cadabra and LaTeX on each of the sources in `source/cadabra/` and `source/tex/`.
 Some of the Cadabra codes will take a few minutes to run (see `source/cadabra/TIME.txt` for a list of approximate times).

-Makefiles are also provided so you can build individual codes, for example `source/cadabra/metric`, using
+Makefiles are also provided so you can build individual codes, for example `source/cadabra/dGamma`, using

     $ cd source/cadabra
-    $ make metric
+    $ make dGamma

 There are strict dependencies amongst the codes.
 These dependencies are included in the Makefiles.
 See `source/cadabra/SEQUENCE.txt` for a list of the dependencies and the required order of execution.

-You can also compile `source/cadabra/metric` without using `make` by executing
+You can also compile `source/cadabra/dGamma` without using `make` by executing

     $ cd source/cadabra
-    $ cdblatex.sh -i metric
+    $ cdblatex.sh -i dGamma

-This should generate the `metric.pdf` file (along with a few other support files).
+This should generate the `dGamma.pdf` file (along with a few other support files).
 A list of the command line options for `cdblatex.sh` can be found using

     $ cdblatex.sh -h